Rohan04022003/react-portfolio/README.md

 ## ✨ Animations & UI Effects

 - **Framer Motion**: Smooth entrance, hover, and tap animations across all major sections and buttons.
+- **Skeleton Loading**: While project data is loading, animated skeleton cards are shown for a polished, modern loading experience.
 - **Typing Animation**: Dynamic keyword typing in the hero section.
 - **Animated Navigation**: Navbar and buttons feature tap/hover effects.
 - **Chatbot UI**: Animated message bubbles and typing indicators for a real chat experience.
 - **Section Transitions**: Fade, slide, and scale effects for a polished, modern feel.

+---

+## 🦴 Skeleton Loading

+The Projects Gallery now features animated skeleton loaders while project data is being fetched.
+This ensures users see a smooth, visually appealing placeholder instead of blank space, improving perceived performance and user experience.

+Skeletons are styled to match the theme and use Framer Motion for subtle animation effects.

 ---